solacode-ahw/planly/README.md

 * Do you wish to see a feature not listed?
 * Do you want to help with translating the app to another language?

-Please feel free to contact me via email at: solacode.ahw [at] gmail [dot] com
+Please feel free to contact me via email at: solacode.ahw [at] proton [dot] me